In Person Learning FAQ

 What health and safety measures will be implemented?

-- Masks - Per Illinois Department of Public Health and Illinois State Board of Education guidance, all individuals inside the buildings are required to wear masks.
+- Masks - Per Illinois Department of Public Health and Illinois State Board of Education guidance and the Governor's Executive Order Number 18, all individuals inside the buildings are required to wear masks.

 - Social Distance - We will have a 3-6 ft. social distance requirement in our classrooms, hallways, and offices.
-The hallways and stairwells will have clear designations for traffic flow.
+Some hallways and stairwells may have clear designations for traffic flow.
 Six (6) feet of social distancing will be maintained in cafeterias during lunch periods when masks are removed for eating.

 - Cleaning Procedures- We have enhanced our cleaning procedures to meet or exceed CDC and IDPH guidelines.
 Products used are Environmental Protection Agency approved disinfectants for use against coronavirus.